 Eliot Spitzer was caught cavorting with prostitutes.
 It cost him the New York governorship, and possibly a chance to be president one day.
 In the schadenfraude-filled day after the Spitzer story broke in 2008, it seemed the disgraced Democrat could never bounce back.
 And yet, five years later, with a stable of Slate columns and a failed CNN talk show behind him, Spitzer seems ready to win the forgiveness of New York City voters.
 Just days after announcing he was running for city comptroller, a Wall Street Journal/NBC poll shows Spitzer with a nine-point lead over popular Manhattan Borough President Scott Stringer.

 Meanwhile, former Democratic Congressman Anthony Weiner of New York–who called it quits two years ago after tweeting lewd photos of himself to strangers, then repeatedly lying about it on national television–is also at or near the top of polls to become the Big Apple’s next mayor.
-And then there’s Mark Sanford, the former governor of South Carolina, who resigned following revelations of an extramarital affair with Argentine mistress Maria Belen Chapur.
+And then there’s Mark Sanford, the former governor of South Carolina, who resigned as chairman of the Republic Governor’s Association following revelations of an extramarital affair with Argentine mistress Maria Belen Chapur.
 Now Sanford, once a national punchline, has returned to Congress, where he has been seen hitting the town with Chapur—now his fiancé—by his side.

 America’s sudden forgiveness of such sexual transgressions is enough to make the country feel almost… French.